-Whether it be the Super Bowl, World Series, a NASCAR race, the Kentucky Derby, the World Cup, the Masters Golf Tournament, the Final Four, or a college football rivalry game, there are few things in life as exciting as attending a major sporting event.
+Whether it be a Super Bowl, World Series, NASCAR race, the Kentucky Derby, the World Cup, the Masters Golf Tournament, the Final Four, or a college football rivalry game, there are few things in life as exciting as attending a major sporting event.
 The perfect storm of media hype combined with the anticipation and unbridled exuberance of rival fans converging on a single destination in a quest for world dominance makes for an unforgettable experience.

 When making a pilgrimage to one of these competitions, even the most seasoned traveler can face challenges as difficult as those faced by the competitors on the field.
 Success requires planning, execution, and sheer will power.
-So whether the team you’re rooting for wins or loses, you can emerge victorious by adhering to these 8 simple tips for sports travel.
+So whether the team you’re rooting for wins or loses, you can emerge victorious by adhering to these simple tips for traveling to a major sporting event.

-Make travel arrangements as far in advance as possible
+1. Make travel arrangements as far in advance as possible

-Consider ancillary cost when booking your hotel
+2. Consider ancillary cost when booking your hotel

-Purchase tickets from a legitimate source
+3. Purchase tickets from a legitimate source

 There are a lot of scams involving counterfeit tickets.
 It’s best to purchase tickets from a team-sanctioned ticket reseller or through a site like stubhub.com that guarantees the ticket.
 The ticket could still be fake, but at least you can get your money back.
-If you purchase a ticket outside the venue from an individual who’s not a licensed ticket broker, tell them that you want to ask see their driver’s license and snap their picture to show the police should the ticket they are selling you be fake.
+If you purchase a ticket outside the venue from an individual who is not a licensed ticket broker, tell them that you want to ask see their driver’s license snap their picture to show the police should the ticket they are selling you be fake.